Flycatcher (radar): Description

 The Flycatcher system is contained within a towed trailer.
 Mounted on the roof of it are a search radar and a tracking radar with coaxial passive daylight TV tracking system.
 The Flycatcher system is built into a standard military Craig container, with a semi-detachable trailer bogey.
 The antennas are retractable to facilitate air transport the Flycatcher, either as a slung load or as fixed wing cargo.
 The operator's compartment and the electronics are protected by the controlled environment provided by the Craig shelter.

 The container houses a crew of two, and a power generator is attached to the front of the container.

 Guns or launchers are connected to the Flycatcher with a regular infantry field wire.
 Maximum distance from the Flycatcher to the guns or launchers is ±1000 metres.
 An unobstructed line-of-sight is required between the Flycatcher and each guns or launcher in order to align the gun or launcher with the Flycatcher.

 Ballistic factors such as temperature, humidity, wind direction and velocity as well as gun data such as muzzle velocity are manually or via sensor interface entered into the fire-control system of the Flycatcher.
 Using the tracking radar system to track a weather balloon, the Flycatcher can obtain on-the-spot wind speed and direction.

 Operational history

 Netherlands

 The KL/MSS-6720 Flycatcher radar system is in use by the Royal Netherlands Air Force since 1979.
-The 25 Royal Netherlands Air Force Flycatchers are used in a very short range air defence (VSHORAD) configuration in combination with modified Bofors 40L70 guns.
+The 25 Royal Netherlands Air Force Flycatchers are used in a very short range air defence (VSHORAD) configuration in combination with three modified Bofors 40L70 guns.
 They were used for static air base defense.

 Thirty Flycatcher systems were supplied to the Royal Netherlands Army under a contract placed in early 1987.
 Production, which commenced immediately, result ed in the first units being delivered in April 1989.
 Deliveries were completed within 36 months.
-The Royal Netherlands Army Flycatchers are used in combination with modified Bofors 40L70 guns.
+The Royal Netherlands Army Flycatchers are used in combination with two modified Bofors 40L70G guns.